hoangsvit/eplus.dev/clzb3ptnl000808la32nh2qr0.md

     * It may reduce the number of available virtual machines.

-    * It may disrupt the workflow of the Customer Care team and lead to delays in other cases.
+    * <mark>It may disrupt the workflow of the Customer Care team and lead to delays in other cases.</mark>

     * It can result in increased power consumption, impacting carbon neutrality.